 C. COMMENCEMENT OF BUSINESS

-However, Public Companies and Private Companies having share capital and which are incorporated after 2nd November 2018 have to obtain a Certificate of Commencement of business from the Registrar of Companies before they can commence their business activities or exercise borrowing powers.
+However, Public Companies and Private Companies having share capital and which are incorporated after 2nd November 2018 have to obtain a Certificate of Commencement of Business from the Registrar of Companies before they can commence their business activities or exercise borrowing powers.

-Steps to obtain Certificate of Commencement of business in Formation of a company
+Steps to Obtain Certificate of Commencement of Business in Formation of a Company

-i) Filing of a declaration by Director
+i) Filing of a declaration by the Director

 A Director of the company has to file with the ROC, a declaration in the prescribed form along with fees.
 The declaration states that every subscriber of the Memorandum has paid the value of the shares agreed to be taken by them.
 The contents of the declaration shall be verified by a Company Secretary in practice or a Chartered Accountant or a Cost Accountant in practice.